5 days – 5 books

 Le Grand Détournement (the big divergence) – Fatiha Boudjahlat

 Fatiha Boudjahlat is a French teacher, interested in the way some words are «diverted».
 In her books, she tends to find definitions for the words justice, equality, secularism, tolerance, right, among many others.
 The first senses of these words were diverted by politic entities or racialists.
 The author denounces the differences that are made in Europe between cultures.
 Why would it be patriarchate acceptable in Orient, while we criticize it when it existed in Europe?
 If such a society evolved in France for example, we say that it does not respect its women and girls.
 On the contrary, we find cultural excuses to justify this kind of behavior in other societies, in the Middle East for example.
 Why?
 Because the oriental patriarchate is considered as part of the culture?
 As acceptable, normal?
 She calls this cultural differential.
 She denounces our way of thinking, which makes us imagine that oriental women do not have the same degree of interest, of dignity.
-Her idea of feminism includes every women and girl in the same group.
-She refuses a feminism which is based on skin color, religion or culture.
+Her idea of feminism includes every woman and girl in the same group.
+She refuses feminism which is based on skin color, religion or culture.
 It is racialism to make a difference between the women here and the women there.
 How can something oppress the women here and free the women there?
-Feminism or women emancipation should not suffer from categorization.
-Feminism should be universalist, not racialist.
+Feminism or women’s emancipation should not suffer from categorization.
+Feminism should be universale, not a racialist.

 Briefly, the words she tries to explain were associated with universality, but with the political situation, they were taken to other contexts, which made change their sense.
-We mentioned feminism, but secularity, tolerance, humanism are also words which became pretexts of ethnic differentiation.
-Fatiha Boudjahlat gives us a good lesson and the book make the reader aware that ethnic affiliation is not the key to social relations.
+We mentioned feminism, but secularity, tolerance, humanism are also words that became pretexts of ethnic differentiation.
+Fatiha Boudjahlat gives us a good lesson and the book makes the reader aware that ethnic affiliation is not the key to social relations.

 The business plan for peace, building a world without war – Scilla Elworthy

-Scilla Elworthy is a peace builder, the founder of Oxford research group and an author.
-She has been nominated for the Nobel Prize three times. «There is hope», in her book, The business plan for peace, building a world without war, she tries to define the reason of conflicts and a way to approach them, avoid or solve them.
+Scilla Elworthy is a peacebuilder, the founder of the Oxford research group and an author.
+She has been nominated for the Nobel Prize three times. «There is hope», in her book, The business plan for peace, building a world without war, she tries to define the reason for conflicts and a way to approach them, avoid or solve them.
 People are being formed by fear.
 Media enjoy stories of terror, horror, revenge.
 What we see on the TV, for example, is too complex and make us feel powerless.
 But each individual can actually help by building a culture of peace in the world.
 Elworthy wants to give us the tools to become a better leader.
 How to reduce conflicts everywhere from our workplace, community, home, and even inside yourself?
 How can we make a difference?

 According to her, the non-violent language is a way to diffuse conflicts.
 Instead of fighting back with violence, we have to learn how to communicate to balance violence with non-violence.
 Instead of accusing, or pointing fingers out, it is important to show the people who we disagree with, that we listen to them carefully.
 The probability that they will listen to our opinion afterward will be much higher.
-By putting ourselves in other people situation, trying to imagine the pressure they endure, we are more ready to build understanding, respect and good communication.
+By putting ourselves in other people’s situations, trying to imagine the pressure they endure, we are more ready to build understanding, respect and good communication.
 One of the causes of conflict is indeed humiliation.
 And respect is the fastest antidote to humiliation.